This accessibility statement applies to the Information Services Portal (ISP).

 Preparation of this accessibility statement

-We run each webpage through automated Wave, Lighthouse and Axe accessibility tools then manually test with screen reader (NVDA) and standards checklists.
+We run each webpage through automated Wave, Lighthouse and Axe accessibility tools then manually test with screen readers (NVDA) and standards checklists.

-These checklists contain standards that have been compiled using WCAG, NHS service manual and GDS guidance.
+These checklists contain standards that have been compiled using WCAG, the NHS service manual and the Government Digital Service (GDS) guidance.